History of Brevard County, Florida: From Spanish rule to statehood

 of Cape Canaveral.
 He faced hostile natives but through the use of a bluff was able to escape from them and get back to St. Augustine.

 In 1605, Alvero Mexia was dispatched from St. Augustine to the Indian River area on a diplomatic mission to the Ais Indian Nation.
 He helped establish a "Period of Friendship" with the Ais Caciques(Chiefs) and made a color map of the area.

 Heavy mosquito infestation and the threat of Indian attacks kept the area from having any permanent white settlements.
 The Spanish quickly left the area, but left a deadly reminder of their visit: European diseases.
 In 1763, the Spanish took the last 80 natives to Cuba.

-Within 200 years, almost the entire precolumbian population of Florida had died out.
+By that time, almost the entire precolumbian population of Florida had died out.
 Creek Indians from the north quickly swept down from Georgia and the Carolinas to fill the void.
 These Indians became known as the Seminole.
 Their activity in Brevard County was intermittent and usually not permanent.
 Between 1650 and 1720 the area that is today Brevard County was very remote and inaccessible to Europeans.
 As a result of this the only Europeans in this time period to visit what has since become Brevard County and Indian River County were pirates, the vast and overwhelming majority of whom were British.
 Spanish ships laden with gold would travel via the gulf stream, and British pirates would hide in the then-remote waters off of the coast of Florida.

 Throughout the 18th century, the great European powers Spain, Great Britain and France vied for power in Florida.
 Their interest in the peninsula was more strategic than for building any real settlements.
 In contrast to today, where living in Florida means comfort and the "good life" to many people, Florida in the 18th century was seen as a hostile place with dangerous fauna such as venomous snakes, alligators and panthers.
 Death by malaria was a possibility and death at the hands of angry Indians seemed even more likely.
 After being under Spanish, French, British, and then Spanish rule again, Florida finally became a United States territory.

 In 1837, Fort Ann was established on the eastern shore of the Indian River on a narrow strip of land on Merritt Island.
 During the construction of the Hernández–Capron Trail, General Joseph Hernandez and his militiamen encamped near present-day Mims.
 These settlements were short lived and were abandoned shortly thereafter.